mmozuras/mmozuras.github.com/post/_posts/2020-03-23-three-weeks-in-mexico.md

 excerpt_separator: <!--more-->
 ---

 In this short post, I share my thoughts after coming back from vacation right back into a pandemic.
-Those thoughts include how my fiancée and I planned our vacation.
-I hope someone will find the itinerary and our template useful for when the COVID-19 crisis is over.
+Those thoughts include how we planned our vacation and some highlights from the vacation itself.

 <!--more-->